2020 Summer Olympics opening ceremony: Controversies

-Outside the venue, protesters' opposing the Olympics being run during the pandemic was held in the southwestern corner of the Stadium, timed so that it would coincide with the ceremony.
-The protestors' chant, "Go to hell, IOC," could be heard by media inside the stadium during some of the quieter moments.
+Outside the venue, protests opposing the Olympics being run during the COVID-19 pandemic was held in the southwestern corner of the stadium, timed to coincide with the ceremony.
+The protesters' chant, "Go to hell, IOC", could be heard by media inside the stadium during some of the quieter moments.

-Another scandal involving musicians was the dropping of the Senegalese-born Japanese percussionist, Latyr Sy, allegedly due to the organizers' reticence in having an "African" in the ceremony.
+Another scandal involving musicians was the dismissal of Senegalese-born Japanese percussionist, Latyr Sy, allegedly due to the organizers' reluctance in having an "African" in the ceremony.
 He had been hired in May and had the rehearsal schedule sent to him in April, however, upon enquiring about signing his contract in May, he was informed that his inclusion in the program had been rejected due to his ethnicity.
 A spokesperson of the organising committee later gave background to Sy's claim saying, "We had planned a music part in which many singers would participate, but due to infectious disease control and budget, we cancelled the part itself.
 Therefore we cancelled the appearance of all the participants in the music part."

 When Emperor Naruhito began the opening declaration, Prime Minister Yoshihide Suga and Governor of Tokyo Yuriko Koike remained seated, and only stood halfway through.
 On Japanese social media, some criticized their confusion as disrespectful to the Emperor.
-Governor Koike spoke later to press that he felt embarrassed standing up halfway through.
+Governor Koike spoke later to press that she felt embarrassed standing up halfway through.
 The organizing committee later apologized for the wording at the end of Thomas Bach speech as he could not make an announcement in the stadium to encourage everyone to stand up before the Emperor spoke.